 New year, new risks.
 Let’s talk security.

 In today’s digital economy, mobility is not only an expectation, but in many cases, a requirement for workers to successfully fulfill their responsibilities.
-Security is a key preoccupation for network administrators as they implement voice and data technologies for remote works.
+Security is a key preoccupation for network administrators as they implement voice and data technologies for remote workers.

 Voice to the remote user

 While there are various setups that can be used to provide remote employees with corporate voice services, they all involve a remote voice endpoint in the form of either a SIP client on a device or a physical VoIP phone, and a server that exists on the corporate network that accepts SIP registrations from telephony devices on the internet.

 As a result, any properly authenticated VoIP endpoint, whether a mobile device or an IP phone in a home office, can connect to the enterprise network via the internet and obtain an internal corporate extension number.
 Both incoming and outgoing calls using these devices will occur as if they were physically located within the enterprise network.

 Because both voice and control packets traverse an inherently unsecure network – namely, the internet – steps must be taken to ensure the security of these transactions.